 Fees are due in advance of the hearing.
 Please review the Fee Schedule for information regarding due dates.
 Failure to pay by the due date may result in the removal of the case from our calendar.

-The agreement to render service is usually between Judicial Dispute Resolution and the attorney or representative of each of the participating parties.
-If you wish to use JDR’s services and have an attorney, please contact him or her to start the process.
+If you wish to use JdR’s services and have an attorney, please contact your attorney to start the process.